gmsconstantino/pandemic-nerd-hurd/README.md

+Many thanks to https://github.com/anthonybishopric/pandemic-nerd-hurd for their amazing work

-# Pandemic: Legacy stats collector
+# Pandemic & Pandemic: Legacy stats collector

 Simple code that emits JSON files containing information about playthroughs.
 Can do some basic statistical analysis.

 ## Running